 The Foundation is a signatory to the United Nations Principles for Responsible Investment (UNPRI).
-The UNPRI embodies an internationally accepted framework for investors to manage ESG issues in a manner consistent with improving long-term investment returns.
-The Foundation aligns its responsible investment approach to the UNPRI principles and prefers working with fund managers who are aligned with the UNPRI principles.
+The UNPRI embodies an internationally accepted framework for investors to manage sustainability issues in a manner consistent with improving longterm investment returns.
+The Foundation aspires to fully meet the UNPRI principles and strongly prefers working with investment managers who are aligned with the UNPRI principles and Foundation North's organisation values.